portalhugger/Probability-Zero/plans.md

  * SCP-7000 was the annihilation of Karma/Luck/Fortune, an intrinsic property of reality informing wave functions of their states' probability distributions.
 The fact that this property is essential to reality implies that the chance that anything should exist at all is essentially zero
  * possibly:
   * SCP-7000 was instigated by an alternate (non-Prime) Foundation who also created the IFRAME with intent to reset the multiverse with themselves in control
+   * there's an endless omniversal cycle of this specific alt-Foundation rolling the cosmic dice until it becomes the Prime-Timeline
+   * the Alt-Foundation was the ADMONITION timeline (implied)
   * SCP-7000 was the may 2022 wikidot outage (but described in-universe)

+### FINAL STRETCH

-* Upon generating Prime-Timeline (probability = 1 in 1), receive a message from Foundation-Prime saying you've succeeded (you beat the game!)
+* Upon generating Prime-Timeline, receive a message from Foundation-Prime saying you've succeeded (you beat the game!)
  * you have a choice to let the Foundation reset you for the next cycle ('main' ending), or to ignore them
  * you've also unlocked the final Prestige layer, allowing you to proceed to Phase VI

 ## PHASE VI

-* keep raising the chance of generating the Prime-timeline, all the way to 1 in 0
+ideas:
+* keep improving your setup to create more 'accurate' iterations of the Prime-Timeline

 possible endings:
 * keep creating prime-timeline variations to populate the entire multiverse on your own